 It's also perjury.

-I mean, they signed a document uh vouching for its authenticity and veracity when they knew it was a lie.
+I mean, they signed a document vouching for its authenticity and veracity when they knew it was a lie.

-Why wouldn't Sessions or Rosenstein why wouldn't they start an investigation of this?
+Why wouldn't Sessions or Rosenstein, why wouldn't they start an investigation of this?

 What is stopping them?

-That was kind of their that's their way to handle it.
+That was kind of their, that's their way to handle it.

 Go ahead, Greg.

-I you know, I don't think he's in charge.
+You know, I don't think he's in charge.

 I think he's in a back room playing with Legos or something.

-He signed the fourth uh FISA, the third renewal of the FISA document, knowing that he didn't have new evidence and the law requires new evidence, and he also knew that it was fabricated.
+He signed the fourth FISA, the third renewal of the FISA document, knowing that he didn't have new evidence and the law requires new evidence, and he also knew that it was fabricated.

 Right.